Chart Color Schemes

 Winston Hills was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Winston Hills, surveyed in June 2021, exhibited greater cultural diversity than most local areas, with 30.3% of residents born overseas and 29.0% speaking a language other than English at home.
-Christianity was the predominant religion in Winston Hills as of June 2021, comprising 63.2% of the population, compared to 38.1% across Greater Sydney.
-In terms of ancestry, Australians made up 21.6%, which is significantly higher than the regional average of 11.8%.
+Winston Hills has a higher level of cultural diversity than most local areas, with 30.3% of its population born overseas and 29.0% speaking a language other than English at home.
+Christianity is the predominant religion in Winston Hills, accounting for 63.2%, compared to 38.1% across Greater Sydney.
+The top three ancestry groups are Australian (21.6%), English (20.6%), and Other (11.3%).

 Frequently Asked Questions - Diversity